pweisenburger/AdaptiveCEP/thesis.md

 add illustration
 ```

 In the previous paragraph, it has been hinted that in EventScala, one might subscribe to streams or make use of the operators `join` as well as `dropElem3`.
-For the sake of completeness, find below the list of all primitives (i.e., leaf queries) and operators (i.e., unary and binary queries) availiable:
+For the sake of completeness, find below the list of all primitives (i.e., leaf queries) and operators (i.e., unary and binary queries) availiable.

-+ Leaf queries, i.e., traits extending `LeafQuery`
+Leaf queries, i.e., traits extending `LeafQuery`:

 + `StreamQuery`: A `StreamQuery` expresses a subscription to a stream.
 The trait `StreamQuery` specifies one field of type `String`, `publisherName`, for the name of the publisher that is the source of the stream.

 + `SequenceQuery`: A `SequenceQuery` expresses a subscription to two streams with the CEP operator `sequence` being applied to them.
 The trait `SequenceQuery` specifies two fields of type `NStream`, `s1` and `s2`.
 A `NStream` is essentially a `Stream`, however, it is "`N`ot a query", i.e., not extending the trait `Query`.
 If `NStream` would be a query, then `s1` and `s2` would represent its subqueries, making `Sequence` a binary query rather than a leaf query.

-+ Unary queries, i.e., traits extending `UnaryQuery`
+Unary queries, i.e., traits extending `UnaryQuery`:

 + `FilterQuery`: A `FilterQuery` expresses the application of the SP operator `where`.
 The `FilterQuery` trait specifies one field of type `Event => Boolean`, `cond`, for the filter predicate.
 The field for the subquery representing the operator's input stream is specified by the extending classes.

 + `DropElemQuery`: A `DropElemQuery` expresses the application of the operator that EventScala offers instead of the EP operator `select`.
 While `select` lets one select which elements of the events of the operator's input stream to keep, the `dropElem` operator lets one specify which element to drop.
 The `DropElemQuery` trait specifies no fields.
 Which element of the events of the operator's input stream is to be dropped is specified by the extending classes' names, e.g., `DropElem1Of2`.

 + `SelfJoinQuery`: A `SelfJoinQuery` expresses the application of the SP operator `join` but with one stream representing both of the operator's input streams.
 The `SelfJoinQuery` trait specifies two fields of type `Window`, `w1` and `w2`, for the windows that are applied to the operator's input streams.
 The field for the subquery representing both of the operators's input streams is specified by the extending classes.

-+ Binary queries, i.e., traits extending `BinaryQuery`
+Binary queries, i.e., traits extending `BinaryQuery`:

 + A `JoinQuery` expresses the application of the SP operator `join`.
 The `JoinQuery` trait specifies two fields of type `Window`, `w1` and `w2`, for the windows that are applied to the operator's input streams.
 The fields for the two subqueries representing the operators's input streams are specified by the extending classes.

 + A `ConjunctionQuery` expresses the application of the CEP operator `and`.
 The `ConjunctionQuery` trait specifies no fields.
 The fields for the two subqueries representing the operator's input streams are specified by the extending classes.
 + A `DisjunctionQuery` expresses the application of the CEP operator `or`.
 The `DisjunctionQuery` trait specifies no fields.
 The fields for the two subqueries representing the operator's input streams are specified by the extending classes.

 Up to this point, a hierarchy of traits but not one case class has been presented.
 The case class representation of a query is, however, made up of (possibly nested) case classes.
 These case classes have the following in common:

   + They extend exactly one of the traits `Query1`, `Query2`, ..., `Query6`, indicating the number and types of the elements of the events of the resulting stream.

   + They extend exactly one of the traits `StreamQuery`, `SequenceQuery`, `FilterQuery`, `DropElemQuery`, `SelfJoinQuery`, `JoinQuery`, `ConjunctionQuery` and `DisjunctionQuery`, indicating what kind of primitive or operator application they represent.

 For example, the case class `Stream1[A]` extends the trait `Query1[A]`, indicating that it represents a stream of events consisting of `1` element of the generic type `A`, as well as the trait `StreamQuery`, indicating that it respresents a subscription to a stream, i.e., a primitive.
 It has a field `publisherName` as specified by the trait `StreamQuery` as well as a field `requirements` as specified by the trait `Query`. `Conjunction12[A, B, C]`, to provide another example, extends the trait `Query3[A, B, C]`, indicating that it represents a stream of events consisting of `3` elements of the generic types `A`, `B` and `C`, respectively, as well as the trait `ConjunctionQuery`, indicating that it represents an application of the `and` operator.
 Obviously, it also has the field `requirements`.